Skip to main content

 The full BaaS platform bundles auth, database, storage, and edge functions.
 EU region hosting is available for teams with data residency requirements (Supabase SOC 2).

-Considerations: The Auth UI library was archived in October 2025 after entering maintenance mode in February 2024 (GitHub: auth-ui).
-There's no native passkey support.
+Considerations: The original Auth UI library entered maintenance mode in February 2024 and was archived in October 2025 (GitHub: auth-ui); Supabase now ships copy-in, shadcn-based auth blocks through its UI Library rather than maintained drop-in components.
+Native passkey (WebAuthn) support arrived in beta in May 2026 (Supabase docs).
 Free tier projects pause after 7 days of inactivity, which can disrupt development workflows.

 WorkOS